 [Not everything knowable is worth knowing]

-Hannah L. Jacobs, Web Developer, is the Digital Humanities Specialist for the Wired!
-Lab at Duke University.
+- Hannah L. Jacobs, Web Developer, is the Digital Humanities Specialist for the Digital Art History & Visual Culture Research Lab at Duke University.